Creative Crossroad Residency

 The performativity sought will be above all anarchic: any attempt to march in step or obey the beat will be deliberately sabotaged.

-The artistic residency takes place within the framework of the Creative Crossroads program of the European project “Life Long Burning – Futures Lost and Found” (LLB3), co-funded by the Creative Europe programme of the European Union and the National Culture Fund, programme “Creative Europe”.
+The residency and Capacity Grid are part of the European project “Life Long Burning – Futures Lost and Found” (LLB3), co-financed by Creative Europe Programme of the EU and the National Culture Fund, Bulgaria, under “Creative Europe” subprogramme.